Gula-Riwi/MeetLines-Users/README.md

 #### Full Stack Development Environment

-Run the entire application stack (PostgreSQL and both microservices) with Docker:
+Run the entire application stack (PostgreSQL, Keycloak, and Auth Service) with Docker:

 ```bash
 # Build and start all services